 Employer-Specific permits require a valid job offer with positive LMIA or exemption code.
 Employers are generally required to show recruitment requirements and also that they followed the minimum wage laws.
 Exceptions include the individuals such as charity workers or emergency repair workers.

-How to Apply for a Canadian Work Permit
+How to Get a Work Permit in Canada (2025 Guide)

-How to Apply for an Open Work Permit
+How to Get an Open Work Permit in Canada

 Step 1: Check Your Eligibility